seed-run/homepage/_posts/2023-02-27-sst-v2-support.md

 SST v2 also defaults to Node 16 and supports [pnpm](https://pnpm.io); so Seed supports this as well!
 If Seed detects a `pnpm-lock.yaml` it'll use pnpm as the package manager for the build.

 If you are upgrading to SST v2, make sure to [check out the upgrade guide over on the SST docs](https://docs.sst.dev/upgrade-guide#upgrade-to-v20).
+And if you aren't already, switch to the [General Purpose v5.0]({%link _docs/seed-build-images.md %}#general-purpose-v50) build image.